Parbati Giri

-Parbati Giri (19 January 1926 - 17 August 1995), daughter of Dhananjay Giri.
+Parbati Giri (19 January 1926 – 17 August 1995), daughter of Dhananjay Giri.
 Nicknamed the Mother Teresa of Western Odisha, was a prominent female freedom fighter from Odisha, India.
 The women freedom fighters of Odisha played a significant role in the Indian Freedom Struggle.

 Due to her anti-British government activities, she was imprisoned for two years.
 Parbati Giri was just 16 when she was in the forefront of agitation following Mahatma Gandhi's "Quit India" call.
 She continued to serve the nation socially after independence.
 She opened an orphanage at Paikmal village and devoted rest of her life for the welfare of orphans.

-She was a real life legend.

 Early life

 Giri was born in Samlaipadar village near Bijepur of the present Bargarh district and undivided Sambalpur district on 19 January 1926.